Kristof1976/FlipMatch/README.md

 ---

 **Enjoy the challenge! 🧠💪**

-# 🎮 Memory Game - Progressive Challenge
+# 🎮 FlipMatch - Progressive Challenge

-A modern, progressive web app (PWA) version of the classic memory card matching game built with vanilla JavaScript, featuring 11 challenging levels and a sophisticated scoring system.
+A modern, progressive web app (PWA) version of the classic card matching game built with vanilla JavaScript, featuring 11 challenging levels and a sophisticated scoring system.

 ## 🌐 Live Demo

-**Play Online or install for offline gaming:** https://kristof1976.github.io/Memory/
+**Play Online or install for offline gaming:** https://kristof1976.github.io/FlipMatch/

 The game is hosted on GitHub Pages and works on all devices - mobile, tablet, and desktop!